kelscahill/cahillscreative/wp-content/plugins/threewp-broadcast/readme.txt

 If your products have variations, a product image gallery, you want to sync stock, you want to sync orders, need the attribute taxonomies to be synced, you'll be wanting the <a href="https://broadcast.plainviewplugins.com/addon/woocommerce/">WooCommerce add-on</a>.

 == Changelog ==

+= 47.02 20210216 =

+* Code: SDK update to fix checkbox values not correctly reported when saving.
+Fix mainly for code that uses get_post_value() instead of is_checked().

+= 47.01 20210210 =

+* <a href="https://broadcast.plainviewplugins.com/addon/permalink-manager/">Permalink Manager</a>: Adds support for the <a href="https://wordpress.org/plugins/permalink-manager/">Permalink Manager</a> plugin.
+* Code: SDK update.

+= 46.19 20210127 =

+* New add-on: <a href="https://broadcast.plainviewplugins.com/addon/litespeed-cache/">LiteSpeed Cache</a>: Adds support for the <a href="https://wordpress.org/plugins/litespeed-cache/">LiteSpeed Cache</a> plugin.</li>
+* Fix: Broken time savings data.
+* Code: Add sync_taxonomy_start action.
+* Code: SDK update.

 = 46.18 20201229 =